Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 - Yalıkavak Marina — the approach from above with the mountains in the background.

-- Catamaran on the open sea — your boat from a height of 80 m, turquoise water, coastline in the background.
+- Catamaran on the open sea — your boat from 80 m height, turquoise water, coastline in the background.

-Drone rules in Türkiye: For the DJI Mini 5 Pro (under 250 g) is a Online registration A passport is required from the Turkish Civil Aviation Authority (SHGM).
+Drone rules in Türkiye: For the DJI Mini 5 Pro For packages under 250g, online registration with the Turkish Civil Aviation Authority (SHGM) is required.
 Registration takes 5 minutes online and is free.
-Checks are rare at tourist spots, but registration is recommended.
-Military areas and the vicinity of the airport are off-limits—this applies to Milas-Bodrum Airport, especially in the north of the peninsula.
+Checks are rare at tourist areas, but registration is recommended.
+Military areas and the vicinity of airports are off-limits—this applies to Milas-Bodrum Airport, especially in the northern part of the peninsula.

 Weather, travel time & arrival